 This recipe is based on one I clipped from a printed BonAppetit magazine, date unknown.
 I first tried these fish cakes in 2009, and modified the recipe several times to settle on the version below.
 What’s kind of nice about this entree is that you can use frozen fish.
 I choose frozen mahi mahi, simply because I can always find it as a wild caught product in our local stores.
 Cooked as is from the package, it can be tough.
 But chopped up in these dill-seasoned fish cakes, it is a yummy delicacy.

 I state to use “12 ounces” of fish because that’s the size package it’s sold in.
 Any fish will probably work.
 I’ve been successful with tuna, mahi mahi, and cod.
+If you don’t have quite 12 ounces of a fish filet, add a few scallops to make up the weight.

 The recipe makes 4 fish cakes.
 It will serve 2-4 people, depending on appetites.
 For the two of us, I usually have a leftover fish cake that tastes good the next day!